 During the 1990s, new legislation made it possible for Medicare-eligible people to get Medicare through private plans that included extra benefits, such as prescription drugs.
 These plans were called “Medicare+Choice,” and later became known as Medicare Advantage.

-In the early 2000s, individuals under age 65 diagnosed with amyotrophic lateral sclerosis (ALS), also called Lou Gehrig’s disease, became eligible to get Medicare, and the Medicare Prescription Drug Improvement and Modernization Act of 2003 was signed into law by President George W. Bush.
+In the early 2000s, individuals under age 65 diagnosed with amyotrophic lateral sclerosis (ALS), also called Lou Gehrig’s disease, became eligible for Medicare, and the Medicare Prescription Drug Improvement and Modernization Act of 2003 was signed into law by President George W. Bush.
 Later on, the Patient Protection and Affordable Care Act of 2010 made several reforms in an effort to increase services, manage costs, and improve delivery of the Medicare program.
 The reforms also added free preventive benefits to Medicare and improved prescription drug coverage.

 What Medicare Is Not

 Medicare is not a “free” health insurance program.
-Although you can get extra help with paying Medicare premiums through certain assistance programs, you still have other out-of-pocket costs.
+Although you can get extra help with paying for Medicare premiums through certain assistance programs, you still have other out-of-pocket costs.
 A type of government-run health insurance program that can be free or provided at a low cost for certain people is Medicaid.
 You can qualify for Medicaid based on your family size and whether you meet certain low-income requirements.
-And unlike Medicare, which is mostly for people age 65 and older, Medicaid is for people of all ages (including children).
-The infographic below shows some more differences between Original Medicare and Medicaid.
+And, unlike Medicare, which is mostly for people age 65 and older, Medicaid is for people of all ages (including children).
+The infographic below shows more differences between Original Medicare and Medicaid.

 Understanding Medicare Parts

-Answering the question, “What is Medicare?” requires understanding the 4 Medicare parts: A, B, C, and D. Each part provides different benefits, has specific enrollment requirements, and has different costs.
+Answering the question, “What is Medicare?” requires understanding the four Medicare parts: A, B, C, and D. Each part provides different benefits, has specific enrollment requirements, and has different costs.
 Let’s look at a summary of the different Medicare parts.